j2store/userguide/troubleshooting_image_duplication.md

 ### Adding images in article creation

 When an article is created, usually the images are added in the **Images** section of product configuration in the J2Store tab.
 Images can also be added in the **Images and links** tab of article creation.
 Its absolutely acceptable to add images in both locations.
-Its illustrated in the below images.
+It is illustrated in the below images.

 ![](image-dup-1.png)